19I have set before you life and death, blessing and cursing: therefore choose life (Deut 30:)

 Let's look at what we have so far:

 Zipporah was the daughter of Reuel, a priest of Midian.
 Midian is the lower area of Arabia, and extends into the lower part of the Sinai peninsula where Moses was keeping sheep when he saw the burning bush.
-The Midianite people were the descendants of Abraham through Keturah, a wife Abraham took to himself after the death of Sarah (she is called a "concubine" in the Bible).
+The Midianite people were the descendants of Abraham through Keturah, a wife Abraham took to himself after the death of Sarah.
 Keturah had 6 sons, who established tribes in the Arabian area.
 Keep this in mind as you read what's to follow.

 Cush was the oldest son of Noah, who is said to have populated the Arabian area as well as parts of Africa.
 Nimrod was a descendant of Cush, and Nimrod founded Babylon, a very long distance from Ethiopia, making it highly probable that "Cush," translated "Ethiopia," was actually referring to Arabia, not Africa.